randmonkey/gateway-operator/.github/ISSUE_TEMPLATE/---release.md

 Also, the Makefile contains hardcoded information that needs to be updated:

-- `VERSION` - the version of the operator.
 - `CHANNELS` - the channels the operator is available on the OpenShift Operator Hub.
 For the technical preview we're using `alpha` channels.
 Please refer to the [OLM docs][olm-channels] for more information.
 - `OPENSHIFT_SUPPORTED_VERSIONS` - the supported versions of OpenShift.